 An online PhD or professional doctorate is the real deal.
 Working professionals who want to earn the highest degree in their field – along with the expertise, respect, and career advancement that comes with it – no longer have to take time away from their career to go back to school.
 They don’t even have to spend their evenings commuting to night classes, or lose their weekends to intensive courses.
 The revolution in online learning over the last decade means that many of the most prestigious, reputable, and influential universities in the nation offer fully online doctoral programs in a wide variety of fields.

-You may not be able to get your MD fully online, but you can get a Doctor of Public Health from the University of North Carolina’s Gilling School, the highest-ranked public school of public health.
+You may not be able to get your MD fully online, but you can get an online Doctor of Public Health from the University of North Carolina’s Gilling School, the highest-ranked public school of public health.
 You can get doctorates in engineering, computer science, social work, education, psychology, and more – the list goes on and on.
 Building on your experience as a working professional, and using cutting-edge technology, you can complete an online doctorate in just a year or two in some cases, often without ever having to go to campus.
 Not from fly-by-night diploma mills, but from trusted institutions with vast reach and job market advantages.

 Ranking the Best Online Doctoral Program: College Consensus Methodology

 To rank the best online doctoral programs, College Consensus editors turned to the best tool we have: the Consensus itself.
 We researched Consensus-ranked institutions offering at least one fully online doctoral program, then ranked them according to their Consensus Score.
 With the Consensus method, we offer students a ranking based on a wide range of expert opinion and student reviews.